abdelhedydev/React-Common/README.md

 # Common React Components

-In this guthub repo you will find common react components such as Modal,Navbar,...
+In this github repo you will find common react components such as Modal,Navbar,...

 ## Getting Started